JunkMail4MJD/cloud-init-fun/README.md

 * With no root user password set it will be impossible to log into the box with anything other than the SSH Key that was created and stored on you machine

-**Kubernetes Playground with a cluster**
+**Kubernetes Playground with a running cluster**

-      ./create-basic-minikube-vm.sh mini-basic-cluster images/ubuntu-18.04-server-cloudimg-amd64.vmdk
+      ./create-basic-minikube-vm.sh minikube-basic-cluster

 * This example script builds on the previous example with a slightly more complex startup script
 * It creates a VM with docker, kubectl and minikube installed AND sets up a kubernetes cluster
 * The intention is that you will ssh into the virtual machine and get experience and practice deploying applications into a running kubernetes cluster
 * The cluster has the kubernetes dashboard installed and running
-* if your DHCP / DNS servers support it then the dashboard should be accessible at http://mini-basic-cluster:31080
+* if your DHCP / DNS servers support it then the dashboard should be accessible at http://minikube-basic-cluster.localdomain:31080
-* Additionally the EFK monitoring and logging stack is installed and ready to go it should be available at http://mini-basic-cluster:30003
+* Additionally the EFK monitoring and logging stack is installed and ready to go it should be available at http://minikube-basic-cluster.localdomain:30003
 * It may take a few minutes for it to startup and render a screen properly
 * When it comes up there will be a screen asking you to create an index
 * It pre-populates the logstash* index in the field to create an index